weiyizhong95/120-Data-Science-Interview-Questions/data-analysis.md

 ## Data Analysis (27 questions)

 #### 1. (Given a Dataset) Analyze this dataset and tell me what you can learn from it.

 #### 2. What is R2?
 What are some other metrics that could be better than R2 and why?
+   - R2 is a statistical measure of how close the data are to the fitted regression line.
+   -             R2 = Explained variation / Total variation
+   -  It indicates the percentage of the variance in the dependent variable that the independent variables explain collectively.
+Therefore, the number should range from 0% to 100%.
+In general, the higher the R-squared, the better the model fits the data.
+   - Limitations: R2 will increase every time you add a predictor to a model, even if it may only due to the increasing number of predictors.
+Therefore, it never decreases.
+Also, there will be random noise in the model when there are too many predictors, high R2 could be misleading.
+   - Other metrics:
+        - Adjusted R2: The adjusted R2 tells the percentage of variation explained by only the useful predicators.
+        - RMSE: sqrt(MSE) = sqrt(mean((observed - predicted)^2).
+It measures the average difference between the observed
+                outcome values and the values predicted by the model.
+The lower, the better.
+        - MAE: MAE = mean(abs(obervered - predicted)).
+It measures the prediction error.
+The lower, the better.

 #### 3. What is the curse of dimensionality?

 #### 4. Is more data always better?